FAQs: Live-in Care Career

-As an Abicare live-in carer, you will receive a 2-hour break per day (14 hours over the week), and we will provide carer relief during this time.
-You can use this time to go shopping, to the cinema, to go for a walk, etc. It’s your time.
+As an Abicare Live-in carer, you will receive a 2-hour break per day (14 hours over the week), and we will provide carer relief during this time.
+You can use this time to go shopping, to the cinema, go for a walk etc, it’s your time.
 Alternatively, you can arrange to take a 4-hour break every other day, if this is suitable for the client and their family.

 Live-in placements are flexible and built around the needs of the client.
 We ask that for our long term packages that you commit to working at least 3 to 4 weeks, as it is important for continuity of care to the client.
 This enables you to build up a relationship with the client.
 We also have short-term placements and respite packages that can last up to 2 weeks.
 Let us know what kind of placement you prefer – short or long term.

 Our clients are based throughout England and Wales.
 At Abicare, so that we can ensure you and the client match well, we look to match your skills, experience, the client’s needs and their likes and dislikes.
 As this is a Live-in service, where the client is based is not considered unless you state your preference to care in a certain area or county.

 You will be employed directly by Abicare.
 We manage all of our carers and clients, and you will have the support of your allocated FCS/CSM.
 However, we do also have an option for carers to be self-employed.
 Please call us if you are interested.

 Do you carry out risk assessments and prepare care plans for your clients?